The Death of a King

 I’d like somebody to mention that day that Martin Luther King Jr. tried to give his life serving others… I want you to say that I tried to love and serve humanity.

 Just a day before MLK was murdered he spoke of his own death, during his famous mountaintop speech, at a small church in Memphis.
 He spoke about his legacy, the promised land and how he would like to be remembered by the world.
-It is surreal that just the next day he would be lost to the world.
-Here is MLK’s final speech to remember him as he asked to be remembered.
+It is surreal that just the next day he would be murdered.
+Here is MLK’s final speech to remember him as he would like us to.